 Most weeks, we will be reading mostly from the primary text.
 However, I've also included other useful resources that I have drawn upon for the content of the class.
+These may be helpful when working on your assignments.
 For each, I've included a short explanation of why I have included it in the list.
 Some weeks have more readings than others.
-It is important to stay up to date on these readings as they will be discussed each week in class.
+It is important to stay up to date on the assigned readings as they will be discussed each week in class.